Age your cheese

 Making pressed cheese

-The kit can be bought with the Masterclass or separately.
+The kit can be bought with the videos or with printed cards.

 It includes: one woven bamboo basket (or a mould to drain curd cheese) one woven Manchego strip (or a mould for pressing cheese), rennet, calcium, two cheese cloths, a thermometer, a bamboo mat.